Tarsiciosh/EssentialFeed/NOTES.md

 [duplicate FeedPresenter as LoadResourcePresenter]
 - search for what it is specific and delete it (tests and production code) i.e. title [remove title from generic presenter since it's specific to each presenter]
-- test_didStartLoading_displayNoErrorMessagesAndStartsLoading
+T) test_didStartLoading_displayNoErrorMessagesAndStartsLoading
 - didStartLoading (test and production)
-[rename ...]
+[rename method]
+the idea is to convert a "resouce" to "resource view model"
-- test_didFinishLoadingResource_displaysResourceAndStopsLoading
+T) test_didFinishLoadingResource_displaysResourceAndStopsLoading
 let (sut, view) = makeSUT(mapper: { resource in
     resource + " view model"
 })